openenergymonitor/learn/view/electricity-monitoring/networking/sending-data-between-nodes-rfm.md

 ## Sending data between nodes with the RFM12/69

-The data is sent by radio between the sensor nodes (i.e emonTX, emonTH), the base station (including the RFM12Pi) and a display (emonGLCD).
+The data is sent by radio between the sensor nodes (e.g emonTX, emonTH), the base station (emonPi / emonBase - RFM69Pi).
 This page describes the way the data is assembled and addressed in order to pass values between units.
 The same approach could be used when integrating other units with the OpenEnergyMonitor system.

-The Arduino & RFM12/69 based OpenEnergyMonitor modules are programmed with application sketches that make use of the JeeLib library to handle transmission and reception of the data, using the function calls provided by the library.
-Appendix 1 contains instructions for configuring the RFM12Pi Raspberry Pi module.
+The Arduino & RFM12/69 based OpenEnergyMonitor modules are programmed with application sketches that make use of the [JeeLib library](https://github.com/jcw/jeelib) to handle transmission and reception of the data, using the function calls provided by the library.
+Appendix 1 contains instructions for configuring the RFM69Pi / RFM12Pi Raspberry Pi module.

+RF data is trasmitted using the [JeeLib RF Packet format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/).

 #### Configuring & Addressing

 All the devices that communicate with each other must use the same frequency.
 For the Arduino-based devices, this is specified in the software and must be one of the pre-defined constants.
 It must match the frequency of the hardware.
 (You should check which frequencies are permitted in your locality.
-It is possible to operate at the wrong frequency, e.g. 868 MHz hardware at 433 MHz, but the range will be very small, maybe less than 1 m).
+It is possible to operate at the wrong frequency, e.g. 868 MHz hardware at 433 MHz, but the range will be very reduced).

-The addressing scheme has two parts, the “Network Group” and “Node ID”.
-The RFM12B module supports 250 network groups.
-The RFM12 module can have only one network group, 212.
+The addressing scheme has two parts, the `Network Group` and `Node ID`.
+The JeeLib library supports 250 network groups.
 Only devices that belong to the same group can talk and listen to each other.
-Think of a network group as being like a room with people in it.
-Everyone in the room can talk to anyone else in the room, but can neither talk to, nor hear, anyone in a different room.

-Within the network group, there can be 31 Node IDs.
+Within each network group, there can be up to 31 Node IDs.
 Nodes 0 and 31 are reserved.
 Node 0 is used for On-Off Keying (OOK) and node 31 for broadcast messages.
-The way we use it, each device must have a unique ID.
-Think of the ID as the name of a person in the room example above.
+Each device must have a unique ID.
 Appendix 2 lists our standardised Node IDs.

 There is another limitation: As all the devices in all the network groups all use the same frequency, only one transmitter may be active at any time, otherwise, data loss is likely to occur.
+Data packet transmissions are small, collisions are unlikely to occur.

-#### Setting up the r.f. link
+#### Setting up the RF link

 To set up the link, we use the function